FlowFuse/website/src/webinars/2023/building-scalable-ha-node-red.md

 ---
 title: "Building Node-RED Applications for Scalability and High Availability"
 subtitle: Join Marian Demme, FlowFuse Product Manger, to learn how to build Node-RED applications that can scale and be highly available.
+description: Join Marian Demme in a webinar on building scalable and highly available Node-RED applications with FlowFuse.
+Gain insights and best practices for robust Node-RED deployments.
 image: /images/webinars/building-node-red-applications-for-scalability-and-high-availability-webinar-june.jpg
 video: yOLvdAbopUg
 date: 2023-06-22